Lyrafll/CLD/Labo05/003_Resilience.md

 Document your observations in the lab report.
 Document any difficulties you faced and how you overcame them.
 Copy the object descriptions into the lab report.

 > We spent a lot of time trying to figure out why the redis pod couldn't communicate with the api.
+In the end, it was just a matter of communication between the machines that posed a problem, which was solved with the solution indicated above.
 >
 > As indicated, it is not possible to view the autoscale directly with the default dashboard, but using the indicate command you can see that the autoscale is working as expected.